Lifelong Learners Program at King

 MWF 10:10-11:10am

-This class is an exploration and hands-on study of the basic components of theatre, including acting, directing, playwriting, producing, theatre history, theatre design and technology.
-It is intended to introduce the student to all aspects of theatre by way of active participation including group projects and creative thinking.
-Theatre is an interactive art form, which requires active participation from the student.
-Class participation includes attending the University’s productions and discussing them.
+This class explores the basic components of theatre, including acting, directing, playwriting, producing, theatre history, theatre design, and technology, introducing students to all aspects of theatre through active participation, including group projects and creative thinking.